R2Northstar/NorthstarWiki/docs/other/moderation/rules.md

 **14. Good manners.** This means strictly no topics that would divert or derail the current conversation being held, especially those of sexual innuendos.
 **15. No hating/flaming about moderation decisions**.
 If you want to discuss moderation decisions (bans, mutes, changes, ...) please open a staff only ticket in #help .
 Harassing a mod will get you banned.
 **16. Follow Discord ToS**.
 If Discord doesn't allow it, we won't allow it either.
+**17. No alts**.
+Alt accounts are not allowed.
+Note that as we cannot track everyone and their accounts we might miss some so we rely on your help for reporting.
 ──────────────────────────────────────────────────────────────────────────────────────────────────────

 **Ban Guidelines**